 Those listed are supposed to contact NPCC once their space is no longer available.
 If readers find a particular space is no longer available, please email dmyers at npccny.org.

-Susan G. Komen Greater New York City has newly-renovated office space on 7th Avenue close to Penn Station, Port Authority and MTA lines.
+Susan G. Komen Greater New York City has space available as of July 2014 in its newly-renovated Midtown office space on 7th Avenue close to Penn Station and Port Authority.
 Three fully-furnished offices available, access to private entrance.
-Price includes access to copier, kitchen, cleaning services, CISCO IP Phones and conference room usage. $4,000 per month (no access to conference room) or $5,000 per month (with access to conference room).
-Features include: full service building; 24-hour access; access to high speed internet; office telephones-CISCO IP; passcode copier; kitchen access.
+Price includes access to copier, kitchen, cleaning services, CISCO IP phones and conference room usage. $4,000 per month (no access to conference room) or $5,000 per month (with access to conference room).
 12-18 months term (negotiable).
+View pictures at http://newyork.craigslist.org/mnh/off/4541494364.html.
+Full service building; 24-hour access; acess to high speed internet; office telephones CISCO IP; passcode copier; kitchen access.
 Contact Jacqueline Sam at 212-461-6181 or email@example.com.

-American Group Psychotherapy Association, located in the Flatiron/Gramercy area, has a private furnished windowed office and/or cubicle space available for rent.
-Depending on the space required, monthly rent is between $1,400 and $2,200 which includes electricity, internet access, cleaning service, shared kitchen and shared reception area.
+American Group Psychotherapy Association’s administrative offices, located in the Flatiron/Gramercy area, has private furnished windowed offices and/or cubicle space available for rent.
+Monthly rent ranges from $1,400 to $2,600 depending on the space required.
+Rent includes electricity, internet access, cleaning service, shared kitchen and shared reception area.
 Space is available immediately.
 Contact AGPA at 212-477-2677 or firstname.lastname@example.org.

 Alianza Dominicana Inc. has a 2,235 rentable square foot space in Washington Heights for $37/psf on a modified gross basis.
 Can potentially reduce the amount of space if necessary; would likely be open to covering the utilities for a nonprofit.
 It will be furnished with practically new furniture for five offices.
 New construction, Class A office/community building across from Columbia Presbyterian Hospital; on the A & C trains.
 Full time super and security guard.
 See additional information at http://www.loopnet.com/lid/18593832.
 Contact Jeff Monge with Monge Capital Group at 212-742-0808 or email@example.com.

 The Abraham Fund, at 9 East 45th Street between Madison and 5th avenues, has three adjacent modern, renovated and fully furnished private offices in move-in condition available for month-to-month rental in its 7th floor suite, either singly or together.
 Carpeted offices have glass walls combining light and privacy and average roughly 9x10 feet each.
 Rent is $1,000 per office/month including utilities, or $2,700/month for all three.
 Small conference room and kitchenette use is included.
 Internet, phone and copier access are negotiable.
-Contact Carol Welker at 212-661-7770 ext.
-202 or email@example.com.
+Contact Angie Smith at 212-661-7770 ext.
+200 or firstname.lastname@example.org.

 Chhaya CDC has available three workstations in its office located on 77th Street in Jackson Heights, Queens, only a few blocks from the E/F/R/M and Q trains.
 The workstations are on the 3rd floor for $500/month for each station.
 Heat, A/C, cleaning, internet access, copying, faxing, and mailbox are included.
 Contact Sultana Parvin at 718-478-3848, extension 11 or email@example.com.

 Demos, on Fifth Avenue across from Madison Square Park, has office space available for rent: Three work stations and one small private office on the 9th floor.
 Rent starts at $800/month depending on space needs and includes high-speed internet and phone connection, utilities, ADA bathroom.
 Some furnishings may be available.
-Contact Caitlyn Duer at email@example.com.
+Contact Kalin Drzewiecki-Sezer at firstname.lastname@example.org.

 MUSE Film and Television is sub-letting an office on its floor at 1 East 53 Street (10th floor).
 The building is a doorman building and houses nonprofit arts organizations.
 The building closes at 8pm weekdays, 6pm Saturday, and is closed on Sunday.
 The office is approximately 115 square feet and easily accommodates two people.
 There are two large windows offering great light and faces 5th Avenue with a view onto St. Thomas' Church.
 There are two desks and shelving in the office, and a conference room that can be shared.
 Monthly rent is $1,000.
 Available August 1, 2014.
 Contact Cathy Price at 212-688-8280 or email@example.com.